rmsrosa/booksjl-franklin-template/pages/jupytered/notebookipynb.md

 ## Julia Speeder

-GIF with path relative to (processed) file but within `_assets/`, i.e. `../../_assets/images/juliaspeeder32x32.gif` and postprocessed accordingly, so it works both in Franklin and in Jupyter, but keep in mind that this is processed by Weave from the directory of the processed file, which is setup to be at the same level of the notebook file:
+GIF with path relative to (processed) file but within `_assets/`, i.e. `../../_assets/images/juliaspeeder32x32.gif` and postprocessed accordingly, so it works both in Franklin and in Jupyter, but keep in mind that the notebook is processed by Weave from the directory of the processed file, which is setup to be at the same level of the notebook file to avoid further and special processing:

 ![Julia speeder](/assets/images/juliaspeeder32x32.gif)